Date(s) - 05/11/21

 12:00 pm - 1:00 pm

-Presented by Mitzi Perdue, Duncan Jepson and Sara Crowe
+Presented by Mitzi Perdue, Duncan Jepson, Sara Crowe, and Tom Hall

 Join us on May 11, 2021 at Noon Eastern for a presentation and discussion about the ongoing battle to stop human trafficking worldwide.
 Human trafficking causes immeasurable suffering, but it’s scope–a $150 billion/year industry–and its financing is very tangible.
 And that means we can combat it by choking the profits that motivate traffickers.
 Learn more about the global reach and impact of human trafficking.
 Discover the promising financial strategies to fight it and discuss next steps.